sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 - **Server revalidation**: Smart refresh logic for server-side data
 - **Custom revalidation**: Customizable refresh logic for more control

-### Enabling preview mode
+### Preview mode route

-For users to enter preview mode, they will need to visit a route that performs some authentication and then writes to the session.
+For Sanity's Presentation tool to activate preview mode, you need to set up a route that handles authentication and session management.
+When users work in Sanity Studio's Presentation tool, it automatically calls this endpoint to enable preview mode.

 `hydrogen-sanity` comes with a preconfigured route for this purpose.
-It checks the value of a secret in the URL used by Presentation tool - and if valid - writes the `projectId` to the session.
+When Sanity's Presentation tool loads your storefront, it automatically makes requests to this route with a secret token.
+If the secret is valid, the route activates preview mode by writing the `projectId` to the preview session.

 > [!NOTE]
 >
-> For visual editing overlays and click-to-edit functionality to work, you must configure `stega.enabled: true` in your Sanity client configuration.
+> For Visual Editing overlays and click-to-edit functionality to work, you must configure `stega.enabled: true` in your Sanity client configuration.
 >
 > You can learn more about [Content Source Maps and working with stega-encoded strings](https://www.sanity.io/docs/stega).